- Adult Programs

 $5.00, members free

-For already scheduled public tours (see our Calendar of Events) Meet at the red barn in the First Church parking lot.
+For already scheduled public tours see our home page.
+Meet at the red barn in the First Church parking lot.
 Scheduled seasonally, please check the Calendar or events.

 This elegant brick Georgian, located next to the Keeney Memorial, is used to interpret 20th century social history in Greater Hartford.
 The house contains the furniture and belongings of its last occupants, Howard and Jane Dunham who lived in the house in the early 20th century.